butlin/presentations/MEDI2101 Wk 2 Respiratory ventilation.md

 Carbon dioxide needs to travel in the reverse direction.

-This will be covered in greater detail in the following lecture.
+This will be covered in greater detail shortly.

 --
 ### The five major functions of the respiratory system